-Any developer, with any level of experience, has the potential to be what I call “dangerous.”
-This is the accidentally negligent junior who can’t grok the ripple effect of his or her changes.
-It could just as easily be the senior engineer rampaging through the codebase with re-writes.
+Any developer, with any level of experience, has the potential to be dangerous.
+This is the junior developer having trouble grokking the ripple effect of his or her changes.
+It could just as easily be the senior engineer rampaging through the codebase with rewrites.

-Before diving further into this topic, a manager’s perspective must be given.
-It’s unfair to assign blame directly to an individual.
 In the rare case where an individual’s presence at an organization becomes a disservice to the business, then that person needs to go.
-Bad apples aside, we should always remember that responsibility is bubbled up through management.
+Bad apples aside, we must always remember that responsibility is bubbled up through management.
 It’s not your fault if your broken code gets through to production.
-Incidents in production are your team’s fault, your boss’s fault, and ultimately, the company’s fault—so actually, no one’s fault.
-At a company, success and failure are never attributable to any one individual; success and failure are attributable to teams.
+Incidents in production are your team’s fault, your boss’s fault, and ultimately, the company’s fault—so in effect, no one’s fault.
+At a company, success and failure are never attributable to any single individual; success and failure are attributable to teams.
 It’s important to remember this.